Discover

 Celebrate the legacy of Hull’s most famous son William Wilberforce (MP and champion of the abolitionist movement) at his birthplace Wilberforce House.
 The Grade I listed building has recently re-opened following major conservation work.

 Ferens Art Gallery has a magnificent collection of paintings and sculptures, including works by European Old Masters, portraiture, marine painting, and modern and contemporary British art.
-This summer enjoy the Open Exhibition and the Young Artists Open Exhibition, 21st July – 1st October.
+This summer enjoy the Open Exhibition which has celebrated the creativity of local amateur and professional artists since 1967.
+Each year the Open Exhibition provides an exciting opportunity for artists to display and sell artwork.
+The Young Artists Open Exhibition is a brilliant opportunity to champion the young artistic spirit of the region.
+Every year there is a huge variety of work, from paintings and drawings, to pastels, collage, and prints.
+Both exhibitions can be seen between 21st July – 1st October.

 Parks: